 Flow-through of Taxable Income.
 We will not pay any federal income tax.
-Instead, each unitholder will be required to report on his income tax return his share of our income, gains, losses and deductions without regard to whether we make cash distributions to him.
-Consequently, we may allocate income to a unitholder even if he has not received a cash distribution from us.
-Each unitholder will be required to include in income his allocable share of our income, gains, losses and deductions for our taxable year ending with or within his taxable year.
+Instead, each unitholder will be required to report on such unitholder's income tax return his or her share of our income, gains, losses and deductions without regard to whether we make cash distributions to such unitholder.
+Consequently, we may allocate income to a unitholder even if such unitholder has not received a cash distribution from us.
+Each unitholder will be required to include in income the unitholder's allocable share of our income, gains, losses and deductions for our taxable year ending with or within the unitholder's taxable year.

 Treatment of Distributions.
-Except as described below with respect to certain non-pro rata distributions, our distributions to a unitholder will not be taxable to the unitholder for federal income tax purposes to the extent of his tax basis in his common units immediately before the distribution.
+Except as described below with respect to certain non-pro rata distributions, our distributions to a unitholder will not be taxable to the unitholder for federal income tax purposes to the extent of the unitholder's tax basis in his or her common units immediately before the distribution.
 Our cash distributions in excess of a unitholder's tax basis will be considered to be gain from the sale or exchange of the common units, taxable in accordance with the rules described under "-Disposition of Common Units" below.
-To the extent our distributions cause a unitholder's "at risk" amount to be less than zero at the end of any taxable year, he must recapture any losses deducted in previous years.
+To the extent our distributions cause a unitholder's "at risk" amount to be less than zero at the end of any taxable year, such unitholder must recapture any losses deducted in previous years.
 Please read "-Limitations on Deductibility of Losses."

 Any reduction in a unitholder's share of our liabilities for which no partner, including our general partners, bears the economic risk of loss, known as "nonrecourse liabilities," will be treated as a distribution of cash to that unitholder.
 We do not currently have any nonrecourse liabilities.
-A decrease in a unitholder's percentage interest in us because of our issuance of additional common units will decrease his share of our nonrecourse liabilities, and thus will result in a corresponding deemed distribution of cash.
-A non-pro rata distribution of cash may result in ordinary income to a unitholder, regardless of his tax basis in his common units, if the distribution reduces his share of our "unrealized receivables," including depreciation recapture, and/or substantially appreciated "inventory items," both as defined in the Internal Revenue Code, and collectively, "Section 751 Assets."
+A decrease in a unitholder's percentage interest in us because of our issuance of additional common units will decrease the unitholder's share of our nonrecourse liabilities, and thus will result in a corresponding deemed distribution of cash.
+A non-pro rata distribution of cash may result in ordinary income to a unitholder, regardless of the unitholder's tax basis in his or her common units, if the distribution reduces the unitholder's share of our "unrealized receivables," including depreciation recapture, and/or substantially appreciated "inventory items," both as defined in the Internal Revenue Code, and collectively, "Section 751 Assets."

-To that extent, he will be treated as having received his proportionate share of our Section 751 Assets and having exchanged those assets with us in return for the non-pro rata portion of the distribution made to him.
-This latter deemed exchange will generally result in the unitholder's realization of ordinary income.
+To that extent, a unitholder will be treated as having received his or her proportionate share of our Section 751 Assets and having exchanged those assets with us in return for the non-pro rata portion of the distribution made to such unitholder.
+This latter deemed exchange generally will result in the unitholder's realization of ordinary income.
 That income will equal the excess of (1) the non-pro rata portion of that distribution over (2) the unitholder's tax basis for the share of Section 751 Assets deemed relinquished in the exchange.